orchestrator

 Section titled “Related Skills”View Full SKILL.md

----name: orchestratordescription: > Parallel execution via subagent waves, teams, and pipelines.
+---name: orchestratordescription: >- Review and orchestrate parallel execution via subagent waves, teams, and pipelines.
 Use when 2+ independent actions need coordination.
 NOT for single-action tasks.license: MITmetadata: author: wyattowalsh version: "1.0.0"---

 # Orchestration: Subagents, Agent Teams & Parallel Execution